Live Well Cheshire East home page

 Cheshire East has a number of houses in the community that are used for people escaping domestic abuse.
 These are run by Barnardo’s and Cheshire Without Abuse and people staying there – adults and children - get support to recover from what they’ve experienced and plan for their future.

-People who need emergency accommodation either locally or in another part of Cheshire or further afield should ring the Hub on 0300 123 5101 or the national helpline on 0808 2000 247 and someone will assess need and help to find the housing that best suits.
+People who need emergency accommodation either locally or in another part of Cheshire or further afield should ring the Hub on 0300 123 5101 or the national helpline on 0808 2000 247 and someone will assess what is needed and help to find housing that best suits the need.